Hermitian and non-Hermitian topology in active matter: Active matter

 \subsubsection{Molecular motors}

 Active matter has been also studied at the molecular scale, which consists of components that are orders of magnitude smaller than cells and bacteria.
 Molecular motors \cite{Mogilner2002} are typical examples of such microscopic active matter, which are abundant in cells.
 Specifically, two types of molecular motors and associated biological filaments are frequently used to study active matter dynamics; myosins and actin filaments \cite{Mizuno2007}, and kinesins and microtubules \cite{Sanchez2012}.
 Myosins create a power of muscles by pulling filaments in opposite directions.
 On the other hand, kinesins walk on the microtubules and carry cargo that is attached to their heads.
-The kinesin's walk can be regarded as an active particle on a one-dimensional chain and analyzed in some particle-based models, such as the one similar to the asymmetric exclusion process \cite{Leduc2012}.
+The kinesin's walk can be regarded as an active particle on a one-dimensional chain and analyzed in some particle-based models, such as the one similar to the asymmetric exclusion process \cite{Leduc2012}, which can be utilized as a typical setup to study non-Hermitian topology discussed in Sec.~\ref{sec:3}.

 While molecular motors are prominent examples of active particles, filaments attached to these motors are also typically used to study the collective motion as active matter \cite{Schaller2010}.
-The motility assay is a typical setup of such experiments of active systems where molecular motors are fixed on a substrate and microtubules or actin filaments are free to move.
+The motility assay is a typical setup of such experiments of active systems where molecular motors are fixed on a substrate and microtubules or actin filaments are free to move (cf.~Fig.~\ref{example_active_matter_fig}(d)).
 This setup allows for the observation of the motor proteins' ability to transport the filaments by moving their heads.
 From the coarse-grained view, the collective motion of such carried filaments is active rods.
 It is noteworthy that the motion of the filaments often becomes chiral, i.e., circular motions corresponding to the chirality of the molecules \cite{Schaller2010,Sumino2012}.

 The collective dynamics and pattern formation of cytoskeletons have been long studied in the context of biophysics and nonequilibrium physics \cite{Ndlec1997,Surrey2001}.
 Two-dimensional patterns of purified cytoskeletal and molecular motors prepared at high concentrations were subsequently developed~\cite{Sanchez2011}, where the motion of topological defects in active liquid crystal by microtubules and kinesin was analyzed for a 2D situation~\cite{Sanchez2012} and also within vesicles~\cite{Keber2014}.